Coder-Upsilon/little-kb/README.md

-# VectorVault - Vector Storage & MCP Management Platform
+# little-kb - Vector Storage & MCP Management Platform

 A powerful web application for creating vector-indexed knowledge bases with automatic MCP server generation for seamless integration with AI tools like Cline.